Skip to content

 FieldTypeDefaultDescription

-validateOnPushbooleanfalseValidate manifests before pushing to registry
+validateOnPushbooleanfalseValidate manifests against schemas before pushing (validation disabled by default)

 KSail references distribution-specific configuration files to customize cluster behavior.
 The path to these files is set via spec.cluster.distributionConfig.